sound-eng/system-eye/README.md

 ### Captured traces

 You can capture traces of Your measurement for future reference.
 Traces are stored in Trace Manager.
 You can open Trace manager using cmd+T keystroke, or using menu View -> Trace Manager.
-You can hide/show traces and delete them.
+You can hide/show traces, change name and color and delete them.

 ### Known issues: